 Tours and Activities

 This is the most challenging aspect of budgeting for a trip to Ireland, in part because it’s so personal to each family and their travel style.
 In general, activity costs will be a bit higher while in Dublin, when you want to do more sightseeing and will likely pay more in entrance fees.
 (Find out 5 free things to do in Dublin.)
-A guided walking tour is a great idea there, too, so your family can get a better appreciation of the history here.
-I’d plan to spend about $400-500 in activities in Dublin.
+I would highly recommend a visit to the EPIC Museum, Trinity College’s Book of Kells exhibition, and maybe a tour of the Guinness Storehouse.
+(See my 3 day Dublin itinerary.)

 Fortunately, activities in rural Ireland are practically free, especially if your family loves the great outdoors.
 Plan to do a lot of hiking, some castle visits, etc. Entrance fees to major sites will be less than $20 per person, and many are free or only charge for parking.

 Still undecided where to go?
-We also have budget breakdowns for London, Paris, Italy, and Iceland.
+We also have budget breakdowns for London, Paris, Italy, Portugal, Greece, Japan, Morocco, and Iceland.

 PIN THIS FOR LATER